flipcamp/engagingstudents4/essays/pellegrin.md

 10\) [Brad Mehldau — “All the Things You Are” (*The Art of the Trio, Volume 4: Back at the Vanguard*)](http://open.spotify.com/track/77kiZTOELj5lsOanRu8vBV)

-- 4-chorus piano introduction, head at 2:08
+- four-chorus piano introduction, head at 2:08
 - conduct in a medium-fast 4 (hypermetric 2)
 - in 7 (4/4 + 3/4), as with the previous Mehldau example
-  - except here 1 measure of 7 is equivalent to 2 measures of the original tune
+  - except here one measure of 7 is equivalent to two measures of the original tune
 - eighth-note subdivision = 4+4+3+3
   - this is most consistently articulated by the bass
 - AABA with twelve measures in last A section (36-measure form)